Guided imagery

 This therapy is suitable for various psychosomatic symptoms, including pain management during postoperative recovery, chemotherapy anxiety in cancer patients, chronic headaches, and fibromyalgia symptom relief.
 It also shows significant effects in developing social skills in children with autism, exposure therapy for post-traumatic stress disorder (PTSD), and improving sleep quality in insomnia.

-It is especially suitable for patients who respond poorly to medication or require non-pharmacological adjunct therapies for chronic illnesses.
-For example, cardiac patients can imagine vasodilation scenes to indirectly lower blood pressure; cancer patients can use imagery of immune system enhancement to boost confidence in treatment.
+It is especially appropriate for patients who respond poorly to medication or require non-pharmacological adjunct therapies.
+For example, cardiac patients can imagine vasodilation scenes to indirectly lower blood pressure; cancer patients can visualize immune system enhancement scenes to boost confidence in treatment.

 Usage and Dosage

-The standard course usually involves individual or group sessions lasting 30 to 45 minutes, with frequency adjusted according to symptom severity.
-Self-practice via recordings can be performed daily for 10-15 minutes, preferably in a quiet environment combined with breathing exercises.
+The standard course typically involves individual or group sessions lasting 30 to 45 minutes, with frequency adjusted according to symptom severity.
+Self-practice with recordings can be performed daily for 10-15 minutes, preferably in a quiet environment combined with breathing exercises.
 Successful cases range from short-term relief to long-term plans lasting up to 12 weeks.

-Therapists design scene scripts based on individual needs, such as "Operating Room Safety Scene" before and after surgery or "Warm Water Flow Surrounding Pain Points" for pain management.
-Pediatric patients may require more vivid storytelling, while elderly patients prefer familiar life scenarios.
+Therapists tailor scene scripts based on individual needs, such as "Operating Room Safety Scene" before and after surgery or imagery of "Warm Water Flow Surrounding Pain Points" for pain management.
+Children may require more vivid storytelling, while elderly patients prefer familiar life scenarios.

 Benefits and Advantages